 HyDeploy is a pioneering energy demonstration to establish the potential for blending hydrogen, up to 20%, into the normal gas supply so that we can reduce carbon dioxide (CO2) emissions.
-A year-long live pilot of blended gas will take place on part of the Keele gas network from Autumn 2019.
+A 10 month live demonstration of blended gas is taking place on part of the Keele gas network and will finish in August 2020.
 HyDeploy will help to determine the level of hydrogen which can be used by customers safely and with no changes to their existing domestic appliances.

 Why is Keele involved?

 Keele University is ideally placed to host the HyDeploy project.
 It has: